$0 Missouri Adoption Quick-Start Checklist

 The 48-Hour Consent Window and the Registry

-Missouri's 48-hour consent rule (a birth mother cannot sign adoption consent until at least 48 hours after birth) and the 15-day putative father registration window run concurrently.
+Missouri's 48-hour consent rule (a birth mother cannot sign adoption consent until at least 48 hours after birth) and the 15-day putative father filing window overlap.
 This means:

-- If the birth mother signs consent at 48 hours and a putative father registers at day 14, a legal conflict exists
+• If the birth mother signs consent at 48 hours and a putative father files on day 14, the attorney must address the resulting notice and consent issues

 Adoptive families in private infant adoptions are often most anxious during the period between consent and registry search confirmation.
-This window — typically one to three weeks — is when the legal risk is highest.
+The timing varies, so ask the adoption attorney when the search and any required notice should be confirmed.

 Voluntary Acknowledgment: An Alternative Path